databrary/policies/jobs/webui.md

 ### Qualifications

-- Bachelor's in visual communication, graphic design, or other relevant field
+- Background in visual communication, graphic design, or other relevant field
 - Proficiency with vector graphics design and image editing tools such as Illustrator, Inkscape, etc.
 - Understanding of layout, typography, color and other design principles
 - Knowledge of HTML5 and CSS3 with an ability to implement designs using these technologies